Skip to content

 ArcGIS Step 1

-2. Enter the REST endpoint URL, any authentication if required, and click "OK"
+2. Enter the REST endpoint URL, provide authentication if required, and click "OK"

 ArcGIS Step 2